codership/documentation/galeracluster/source/training/videos/index.rst

    .. rst-class:: list-abstract

-      Planning and conducting upgrades of Galera software on an active cluster.
+      This upcoming video will explain how to plan and conduct upgrades of Galera software on an active cluster, one node at a time, without loss of service or data.

 .. container:: list-col2